jaimebarran/mreyeqc/README.md

 To do this, run one of the following Jupyter notebooks, depending on the desired model type:
 * `train_model_MREye_3_models_regression.ipynb`: To train a regression model that predicts a continuous quality score.
 * `train_model_MREye_3_models_binary.ipynb`: To train a classification model that predicts a binary quality label (e.g., "good" vs. "bad").

+## Utility Scripts

+This project includes several utility scripts to help with data management and analysis.

+* `add_new_IQM.py`: Adds IQMs from MRIQC to the `IQA.csv` file.
+* `average_rating.py`: Calculates the average rating from files in the `data/rating` directory and saves the result to `data/bids_csv/rating.csv`.
+* `change_name_to_report_name_83.py`: Updates the 'name' column in the `IQA.csv` file based on mappings from an auxiliary CSV file by extracting a common subject ID.
+* `correlation.py`: Calculates the correlation between the Image Quality Metrics (IQMs) and the manual ratings.
+* `remove_column.py`: Removes specified columns from the `IQA.csv` file.

 ## Citation
 > Esteban O, Birman D, Schaer M, Koyejo OO, Poldrack RA, Gorgolewski KJ; MRIQC: Advancing the Automatic Prediction of Image Quality in MRI from Unseen Sites; PLOS ONE 12(9):e0184661; doi:10.1371/journal.pone.0184661.